 This question paper contains a choice of four tasks, of which you must answer only one.
 There is space on the question paper for preliminary notes.
-Your answer must be written on the answer sheet provided.
+Your answer must be written on the answer sheet provided and in English.
 No additional answer sheets may be used.
 Candidates with permission to use a word processor must not exceed 550 words.